DontBlameMe99/Tick-Tones/README.md

 # Checkbox Tick Tones for Obsidian

-This is a plugin for [Obsidian](https://obsidian.md/) that adds a tick-tones checkbox to the editor.
+This is a plugin for [Obsidian](https://obsidian.md/) which adds satisfying sounds when checking a checkbox.

 ## Installation